 Evergreen Shrubs for Zone 4

-Needles evergreen varieties are commonly planted in cooler zones.
+Needled evergreen varieties are commonly planted in cooler zones.
 Most juniper shrubs are suitable for growing in zone 4, and many are tough enough to tolerate zones 2 and 3.
-Juniper is available in low-growing, spreading varieties and more upright types.
-Similarly, most types of arborvitaeare extremely cold hardy evergreen shrubs.
-Spruce, pineand firare also very cold hardy evergreen.
+Juniper is available in low growing, spreading varieties and more upright types.
+Similarly, most types of arborvitaes are extremely cold hardy evergreen shrubs.
+Spruce, pine, and fir are also very cold hardy evergreen.
 All three are available in a range of sizes and forms.

 - Buffalo juniper (Juniperus sabina ‘Buffalo’)